Embedding Riemannian Manifolds by the Heat Kernel of the Connection Laplacian: Vector Diffusion Maps

 which is clearly a distance function over $M$.
 We mention that by the following expansion

-the defined vector diffusion distance $d_{\text{VDM},t}$ does not depend on the choice of the basis $a$.
+the defined VDD $d_{\text{VDM},t}$ does not depend on the choice of the basis $a$.
 The following theorem shows that in this asymptotic limit the vector diffusion distance behaves like the geodesic distance.
 The proof of the theorem is given in \cite[Theorem 8.2]{vdm}. \begin{thm} Let $(M,g)$ be a smooth $d$-dim closed Riemannian manifold.
 Suppose $x,y\in M$ so that $x=\exp_yv$, where $v\in T_y M$.
-For any $t>0$, when $\|v\|^2\ll t\ll 1$ we have the following asymptotic expansion of the vector diffusion distance:
+For any $t>0$, when $\|v\|^2\ll t\ll 1$ we have the following asymptotic expansion of the VDD:

 \end{thm}